 The service provided by the protocols beneath BP (not necessarily by the convergence layer protocol itself) shall deliver only complete bundles to the receiving BP node.

-Delivery of duplicate bundles to a BPA by the underlying layer shall be acceptable.
+Render duplicate bundles to a BPA by the underlying layer shall be acceptable.

 PROTOCOL IMPLEMENTATION CONFORMANCE STATEMENT PROFORMA (NORMATIVE)